Salted Triple Caramel Cupcakes.

 - salted caramel candies for decoration, optional

 - Preheat oven to 350F degrees.
-Line 12-cup muffin pan with paper liners.
+Line 12-cup muffin pan with paper liners, plus a second pan with only 2 liners.
+Fill empty cups halfway with water to prevent the pan from warping.
 Set aside.

 - In a large bowl, whisk together the flour, baking powder, and salt.
 In a separate medium bowl, beat the butter and sugars together at medium-high speed until light and fluffy, 2-3 minutes.
 Add the eggs and vanilla.
 Beat until combined.
 Slowly mix in the dry ingredients until no flour remains, scraping down the sides of the bowl as needed.
 Slowly stir in the milk.
 Do not overmix the batter.

-- Fill each cupcake liner about 2/3 full, dividing the batter between all 12.
+- Fill each cupcake liner only 1/2 way full with batter.
 Bake cupcakes for 22-23 minutes, or until a toothpick inserted in the center of the cupcake comes out clean.
 Let the cupcakes cool before frosting, about 1 hour.

 - While the cupcakes are cooling, melt the butter in a small saucepan.
 Once melted, add brown sugar and heavy cream.
 Stir constantly over medium heat until sugar is dissolved.
 Add salt.
 Allow to bubble for 3 full minutes, no more.
 Remove from heat and allow to slightly cool, only about 15 minutes.
 Do not place in the refrigerator to cool.
 With a hand mixer at medium speed, beat in powdered sugar 1 cup at a time, until you reach desired consistency.
 Add a little heavy cream if you'd like the frosting a little creamier.
 Add more salt if the frosting tastes too sweet.
 Frost cooled cupcakes and adorn with salted caramel candies.
 Cupcakes stay fresh in an airtight container for up to 5 days.